benwinby/case_studies/README.md

 As well as brief projects focusing on Fraud and Customer Service.

-I have experience at all steps in the journey of the analysis process - from Tracking Implementation, Analytics Engineering, BI and Visualistion all the way through to Analysis and AB testing.
+I have experience at all steps in the analytics process - from Tracking Implementation, Analytics Engineering, BI and Visualistion all the way through to Analysis and AB testing.

 [My LinkedIn can be found here](https://www.linkedin.com/in/benwinby/)